Compactness and finite forcibility of graphons: Introduction

-The result of Chung, Graham, and Wilson~\cite{bib-chung89+} was generalized by Lov\'asz and S\'os~\cite{bib-lovasz08+} who proved that any graphon that is a stepfunction is finitely forcible.
-This result was further extended and a systematic study of finitely graphons was initiated by Lov\'asz and Szegedy~\cite{bib-lovasz11+} who found first examples of finitely forcible graphons that are not stepfunctions.
-In particular, they observed that every example of a finitely forcible graphon that they found had a somewhat finite structure.
-Formalizing this intuition, they associated typical vertices of a graphon $W$ with the topological space $T(W)\subseteq L_1[0,1]$ and observed that their examples of finitely forcible graphons $W$ have compact and at most $1$-dimensional $T(W)$.
-This led them to make the following conjectures~\cite[Conjectures 9 and 10]{bib-lovasz11+}.
+The result on the pseudorandomness of graphs mentioned above was generalized by Lov\'asz and S\'os~\cite{bib-lovasz08+}, who proved that any graphon that is a step function is finitely forcible.
+Lov\'asz and Szegedy~\cite{bib-lovasz11+} found further examples of finitely forcible graphons and studied properties of finitely forcible graphons in general.
+In particular, they observed that the structure of every example of a finitely forcible graphon they had found is somewhat simple.
+Formalizing this intuition, they associated typical vertices of a graphon $W$ with the topological space $T(W)\subseteq L_1[0,1]$ (see Section~\ref{sect-notation} for definitions) and observed that all their examples of finitely forcible graphons $W$ have compact and at most $1$-dimensional $T(W)$.
+This motivated the following conjectures~\cite[Conjectures 9 and 10]{bib-lovasz11+}.

 \begin{conjecture}[Lov\'asz and Szegedy] If $W$ is a finitely forcible graphon, then $T(W)$ is a compact space. \end{conjecture}